Using Solo with Hiero JavaScript SDK

 - Deploys a local Hiero consensus node.

-- A mirror node for transaction history queries , and Hiero Explorer.
+- Deploys a mirror node for transaction history queries and the Hiero Explorer.

 Step 2: Install the Hiero JavaScript SDK